fabiodbf/monorepo-crud-mongo/README.md

 # monorepo-crud-mongo

-An excercise to create a simple CRUD application on React that calls an .net API to store some stuff on mongoBD.
+An excercise to create a simple CRUD application on React that calls a .net API to store some stuff on mongoBD.